mitinsany/cryptoapi-client-php/docs/Api/BlockchainFeesEVMApi.md

 $blockchain = ethereum; // string | Represents the specific blockchain protocol name, e.g. Ethereum.
 $network = sepolia; // string | Represents the name of the blockchain network used; blockchain networks are usually identical as technology and software, but they differ in data, e.g. - \"mainnet\" is the live network with actual data while network like \"testnet\" is a test network.
 $context = yourExampleString; // string | In batch situations the user can use the context to correlate responses with requests.
 This property is present regardless of whether the response was successful or returned as an error. `context` is specified by the user.
-$estimateNativeCoinTransferGasLimitEVMRB = new \CryptoapisApiClient\Model\EstimateNativeCoinTransferGasLimitEVMRB(); // \CryptoapisApiClient\Model\EstimateNativeCoinTransferGasLimitEVMRB
+$estimateNativeCoinTransferGasLimitEVMRB = new \MitinSany/CryptoapisApiClient\Model\EstimateNativeCoinTransferGasLimitEVMRB(); // \MitinSany/CryptoapisApiClient\Model\EstimateNativeCoinTransferGasLimitEVMRB

 try {
     $result = $apiInstance->estimateNativeCoinTransferGasLimitEVM($blockchain, $network, $context, $estimateNativeCoinTransferGasLimitEVMRB);